 - Actual finish counts first (i.e.; teams that have played into the semi-final round will receive higher finish than teams that have not made it to that round, and so forth

 - Teams in the same round are placed by playoff seed, then tournament seed

 - Tournaments are very rarely cancelled due to weather.
 It does not usually rain all day long.
 We will not start a tournament in the rain but once it is started we will finish it.
-In 33 years of running tournaments we have had only 2 weekends when the tournament was cancelled before the morning of the event.
+In 45+ years of running tournaments we have had only a few weekends when the tournament was cancelled before the morning of the event.
 On average we have lost 1-3 tournament days per season due to rain (In 2001 we lost 8 days which is very unusual)

 - Calling off a tournament due to rain is usually made early on the morning of the tournament.
 We look at the radar maps on the weather channel and do not to what the announcers say to make the decision.
 The announcers are giving a forecast for a large geographic area.
 We are making a decision for a very small geographic area.

-- If a tournament is cancelled in the morning a message will be left at 631-728-0397.
-If there is only the usual VB information at that # then the tournament is still on.
-We will also send out emails in case of cancellation.
-Call EEVB cell phone 631-355-1293
+- If a tournament is cancelled in the morning a message will be left on the East End Volleyball Facebook page.
+Or call EEVB cell phone 631-355-1293